ictinnovations/ictagent/doc/developer_guide.md

   * Password
   * Test Credentials button
 * **Agent**
-  * Get the Extenison from the dropdown.
+  * Get the Extension from the dropdown.
   * Refresh Button to refresh the extensions.
   * Automatically open the Phone widget when user click on phone number.
 * **Phone numbers**
   * Search Phone on new web page.
   * Pattern to search phone number in web pages.
 * **Load Contact Details**
-  * Url to load Information about incoming and outgoing calls.
+  * URL to load Information about incoming and outgoing calls.

 ### Functions
-1. When user enters the  Api url it has onChange listener which gets the value of url and authenticate user with that url.
+1. When user enters the  API URL it has onChange listener which gets the value of url and authenticate user with that URL.
 2. When user leaves the username field it takes its value with onChange listener and stores the value and sets the value in chrome storage.
 3. When user leaves the password field it takes its value with onChange listener and stores the value and sets the value in chrome storage.
 4. It then takes the value from storage and creates header and then authenticates user with the url specified by the user.
 If the Login is